torizon/vscode-torizon-templates/CONTRIBUTING.md

 The media (images, videos, GIFs and so on) of the template documentation should be stored on the [toradex/vscode-torizon-templates-documentation](https://github.com/toradex/vscode-torizon-templates-documentation/]) GitHub repository

+### Root Folder

+In the `.` (root) folder, there are two files that must be edited when a template is created:

+- [README.md](./README.md): you must add the template to the list of Partner or Community templates.
+- [templates.json](./templates.json): you must add a template entry to this file.
+When a new project is created, the IDE uses this file to list the template for the users.

+## Testing a New Template

+To test a new template, you must instruct the Torizon IDE Extension to use your repository.
+Export the following environment variables and open VS Code from a terminal:

+- `TEST_TEMPLATES_GIT_REPO`: path to your local repository or Git URL to your remote repository.
+- `TEST_TEMPLATES_GIT_REPO_BRANCH`: Git branch where the template to be tested is being developed.
+The tip of the branch will be fetched.
+- `TEST_TEMPLATES_GIT_TAG`: this tag is reserved for the IDE usage.
+For testing, set the value to be the same as `TEST_TEMPLATES_GIT_REPO_BRANCH`.

 ## Creating a Pull Request